ibm-cloud-docs/containers/cs_troubleshoot_debug_ingress.md

         {: pre}

         * If the CLI returns a timeout and you have a custom firewall that is protecting your worker nodes, make sure that you allow ICMP in your [firewall](/docs/containers?topic=containers-cs_troubleshoot#cs_firewall).
-        * If there is no firewall that is blocking the pings and the pings still run to timeout, [check the status of your ALB pods](#check_pods).
+        * If you don't have a firewall or your firewall does not block the pings and the pings still timeout, [check the status of your ALB pods](#check_pods).

     * Multizone clusters only: You can use the MZLB health check to determine the status of your ALB IPs.
 For more information about the MZLB, see [Multizone load balancer (MZLB)](/docs/containers?topic=containers-ingress-about#ingress_components).
 The MZLB health check is available only for clusters that have the new Ingress subdomain in the format `<cluster_name>.<region_or_zone>.containers.appdomain.cloud`.
 If your cluster still uses the older format of `<cluster_name>.<region>.containers.mybluemix.net`, [convert your single zone cluster to multizone](/docs/containers?topic=containers-add_workers#add_zone).
 Your cluster is assigned a subdomain with the new format, but can also continue to use the older subdomain format.
 Alternatively, you can order a new cluster that is automatically assigned the new subdomain format.